Gorilla Mode Pre-Workout is the most potent and comprehensive pre-workout on the market in ALL aspects.

 Agmatine Sulfate – 1000 mg

-Agmatine has shown to induce NO production via the same processes as arginine, but does it far more effectively [R].
+Agmatine has shown to induce NO production more effectively than Arginine [R].

-Agmatine is also neuroprotective against excitotoxicity and stroke, and also has anti-anxiety and anti-depressant effects that may enhance state of well-being and mood elevation with supplementation.
+Agmatine has also shown to be neuroprotective against excitotoxicity and stroke, and also has anti-anxiety and anti-depressant effects that may enhance state of well-being and mood elevation with supplementation.

 Agmatine has also shown to manipulate pain receptors, which may result in an increased pain tolerance during intense training.